biogylo/face-treater/README.md

 treated_pictures/banana.gif
 ```

-and the new csv file will be a copy of the last one, with the difference
-that it will preserve only the treated pictures rows
+and the new csv file will be a copy of the last one, with the difference that it will preserve only the treated pictures rows

-treated_pictures.csv
+**Filename:** 'treated_pictures.csv'

 |index|name|picture_filename|random_property|
 |-----|----|----------------|---------------|